discourse/discourse/docs/INSTALL-ubuntu.md

 This change reflects a change in placeholder information plus (importantly) adding the `client_max_body_size 2m;` directive to the nginx.conf.
 This change should also be made to your production file.

+## Security

+We take security very seriously at Discourse, and all our code is 100% open source and peer reviewed.
+Please read [our security guide](https://github.com/discourse/discourse/blob/master/docs/SECURITY.md) for an overview of security measures in Discourse.